- Examine the status of membership on an ongoing basis, including retention, recruitment and member satisfaction;

 Chair & VP: Brent Long RGD, Markham

 Brent is Principal & Co-founder of Fusion Design Group.
 He is a firm believer in asking “why” in the pursuit of creating design solutions that will work for his clients.
 And that “fun” should always be an integral part of the creative process.
 Brent leads with his strategic, creative and unique perspective, providing focus and direction, but most importantly support to his amazing team.
-In addition to sitting on RGD's Board, he is the advisory committees for the Graphic Design Programs at Georgian, Humber and St. Lawrence College.
+In addition to sitting on RGD's Board, he is on the advisory committees for the Graphic Design Programs at Georgian, Humber and St. Lawrence College.

 A self-proclaimed packaging enthusiast with a love for a good dieline, Mary strives to make the world a more colourful place one design at a time.
 As a Senior Graphic Designer at Korkola Design Communications in Thunder Bay, Ontario, she produces work for clients including Wildly Canadian and OLG.